-- The Host protocols group (mainly wireless) receives requests from the outside world: a mobile phone or a remote interlocutor,
+- Host protocols (mainly wireless): receive requests from the outside world: a mobile phone or a remote device,

-- The Command processor processes requests from a Host protocol,
+- Command processor (LwM2M): processes lwM2M requests from a Host protocol,

-- The Control blocks can be addressed by specific requests.
-They also filter requests, and possibly code or decode them, validate or refuse them....
+- Control blocks: coordinate the protection of the system.
+They filter requests, code or decode them, validate or refuse them, and more.

-These protocols can receive the requests via 2 channels:
+These protocols can receive requests via 2 channels:

-- cable (UART).
-This channel is mainly reserved for initial configuration in the factory (customization or provisioning), or in test and development.
-It can be disabled by the configuration (like any other protocol).
+- Cable (UART).
+Mainly reserved for factory configuration (customization or provisioning), or test and development.
+It can be disabled by the configuration (like all protocols).

-- wireless.
-NFC is available in all versions, and can be supplemented by BLE or WiFi, or LoRa.
+- Wireless.
+NFC is available in all versions, and can be supplemented by BLE, WiFi, or LoRa.

-This central element receives requests from Host protocols, processes them, and returns a response (at least a return code).
+This central element receives requests from Host protocols, processes them, and returns responses (at least a return code).
 These commands are always formatted packets:

-- They can be encrypted.
-In this case, they are re-injected after decryption and the responses are encrypted before being returned.
+- They can be encrypted, in which case they are re-injected after decryption and the responses are encrypted before being returned.

-- These are usually commands available in high-level APIs, reformatted to be understood and decoded.
+- They are usually commands available in high-level APIs, reformatted to be understood and decoded.
 These commands can be addressed to target protocols, or to security and configuration blocks.

 - Before being redirected to their destination, an authorization check is systematically performed.
 This usually involves determining whether the profile that issued the request is authorized to execute this command.